Filmon-gh/weather-app/README.md

  - Modified the condition to check if the stripped option is empty or contains only whitespace.
  - If the condition evaluates to True, an appropriate error message is displayed, prompting the user to enter a valid city name.

-The fixed code snippet is as follows:
-  - Remove leading and trailing whitespace characters from the user's input option = option.strip()

- - Check if the stripped option is empty or contains only whitespace if not option.strip(): print("Please enter a valid city") continue

 ## Validator Testing